equinor/mad/.changeset/cool-pans-remain.md

 ---
-"@equinor/react-native-skia-draw": patch
+"@equinor/react-native-skia-draw": minor
 ---

+-   **BREAKING:** Change method signature of `makeImageSnapshot` to only accept the `ImageSnapshotConfig` object (was previously `SKRect`).
-Add support for setting encoding options on the `makeImageSnapshot` method and expose raw base64 image data.
+-   Add support for setting encoding options on the `makeImageSnapshot` method.
+-   Expose raw base64 data through the `makeImageSnapshot` method.